Tips and Techniques for Eliminating Bad Breath

 Get a Dental Check-Up at Least Once a Year

 A yearly dental check-up is a good idea for all adults.
-This is because people often do not become away of dental problems until considerable
+This is because people often do not become away of

-damage has occurred.
-A dentist can recognize potentially damaging problems early.
-In addition, the dentist can diagnose other problems which
+dental problems until considerable damage has occurred.
+A dentist can recognize potentially damaging problems

-cause bad breath including abscesses, periodontal disease, and impacted teeth.
+disease, and impacted teeth.

 |